curtisalexander/timer/README.md

 This repo is intended to be used as an actual timer but also serves as an experiment in utilizing [PyOxidizer](https://github.com/indygreg/PyOxidizer) to build a Python application.

+## Python Application

+Brought in as a submodule into the [pyoxidizer-timer](https://github.com/curtisalexander/pyoxidizer-timer) repo.
+Built into a single executable, available for [download](https://github.com/curtisalexander/pyoxidizer-timer/releases).